ShenyiLu/Homework1/README.md

 ### Class Survey

-In addition to the coding portion of this lab, you must also complete the following survey: [CS 514 Survey](https://goo.gl/forms/KE7s26ELW6Iuceol1).
+In addition to the coding portion of this homework, you must also complete the following survey: [CS 514 Survey](https://goo.gl/forms/KE7s26ELW6Iuceol1).
 Make sure to join the Slack team!

 ### Getting Started

 Here are a few tips to get you started with the programming assignments.
-You'll need to follow all of these steps for every lab and project assignment.
+You'll need to follow all of these steps for every programming assignment.

 1. Make sure you have set up your [development environment](https://github.com/CS514-F17/notes/blob/master/Admin/devenvironment.md).
 You'll need to decide how you want to access github -- using command line tools, Eclipse, to the Github Desktop tool.
 2. Set up your repository (link below under #1 of Submission Requirements) and clone a copy to your local machine.